-- Hit: Draw an extra card.
+Hit: Draw an extra card.

-- Double Down: The option of drawing more cards and doubling the bet.
+Double Down: The option of drawing more cards and doubling the bet.

-- Split: The act of splitting two cards of a single hand and forming two separate hands.
+Split: The act of splitting two cards of a single hand and forming two separate hands.

-Online Blackjack Real Money Games
+American Blackjack Real Money Games

-The best online blackjack US games are played for real cash.
-Top software providers create titles of the classic table game to be played on the desktop as well as mobile devices.
-US players can find the best blackjack online for money to play on their Android, iPhone or iPad, Windows Phones and Blackberry smartphones.
+The best American blackjack games are played for real cash.
+Top software providers create titles of the classic table game to be played on desktop and mobile devices.
+You can find the best blackjack online for money to play on their Android, iPhone or iPad, Windows Phones, and Blackberry smartphones.

 Moreover, the graphics of the online casino blackjack games are optimized to fit small screens without diminishing the quality.
 By using HTML5 technology, players can experience audio-visual gaming interactivity playing real money blackjack on mobile devices.